InformaticsMatters/okd-orchestrator/docs/source/getting-started-aws.rst

 your own deployment configurations without being disturbed by changes in this, the upstream project.

-Here we're going to deploy an example OKD 3.9 release on a small cluster at AWS.
-The deployment configuration is called ``simple-aws-frankfurt-3-9``.
+Here we're going to deploy an example OKD 3.11 release on a small cluster at AWS.
+The deployment configuration is called ``compact-aws-frankfurt-3-11``.

-The orchestrator will be creating the bastion node, the cluster network, the cluster and installing OpenShift, all from within a Docker container hosting the orchestrator's run-time tools.
+The orchestrator will be creating the bastion node, the cluster network, the cluster and installing OpenShift/OKD, all from within a Docker container hosting the orchestrator's run-time tools.

 At the end we'll tear-down the cluster using the orchestrator.